blund/alan/README.md

 - Printing is currently.. broken.
 The "blank" memory is stored as 0.
 This will probably be fixed by changing it to the ascii value for a space.
 - Interactive running would be fun.
 Like manually moving forward in the exeuction, seeing the branch being executed, the tape moving..
 - Uh oh!
 The tape is a piece of memory.
 This means that it is very much _not_ infinite in either direction.
 I will have to see if I can find a reasonable way to move backwards in memory, perhaps allocating more memory dynamically..
 We will see.
+- Add more examples!
+I will type out the sqrt(2)/2 example from the book when printing works, so I can verify that it works..
+- Write a Makefile..
+I am currently using an archaic and mystical `build.bat` file that i run in Windows cmd, but I can write this.
+If not just use `cl` or any compiler for c++ you have lying around..